 To get articles like this free in your inbox, subscribe to our newsletter.

-As a wider range of technologically sophisticated products comes on the market, the demand for sales engineers is projected to grow 7 percent from 2016 to 2026, according to The U.S. Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook.
-Sales engineers, with their combination of strong technical and interpersonal skills, play a critical role in the sales process, directly impacting company revenues.
-With the growing importance of sales engineering teams, CloudShare recently interviewed some pioneers and leaders in the field to equip our readers with the best advice for how to implement technical sales engineer training and grow a sales engineering team at their organization.
-In this blog, we take a deeper dive into the importance of training your sales engineers (SEs).
+CloudShare recently interviewed some pioneers and leaders in the field to equip our readers with the best advice for how to implement technical sales engineer training and grow a sales engineering training program at their organization.
+In this blog, we take a deeper dive into the importance of sales training for engineers.

 Successful sales engineers require a unique combination of technical knowledge and business acumen.
 “Sales engineers don’t just mimic sales reps.
 They’re in a unique position to forge different kinds of relationships.
 SEs can help cultivate relationships with people who are technical champions in the buyer company,” explains Jon Michaels, senior vice president of operations at Volta, a network of electric vehicle charging stations.
 Michaels built a sales engineering organization from scratch in his previous position as head of global sales engineering at EnerNoc, a leading provider of cloud-based energy intelligence software.
 Babette N. Ten Haken, a STEM-trained scientist, corporate strategist, and founder of Sales Aerobics for Engineers, agrees, stating that sales engineers’ ability to combine technical and non-technical perspectives can make them a relevant and valuable partner to both buyers and sellers.